Parable of the Renegades

 "Sure," Davis agreed.
 "What kind of tea are you drinking?"

-"Only because you sell your services for cheap," Lucas grumbled before taking another reluctant sip.
+"Only because you sell your services for cheap and never tell me why," Lucas grumbled before taking another reluctant sip.

 "You two seem pretty close," Davis noticed.